rust-lang/rust/active/0000-regexps.md

 # Summary

-Add a `regexp` crate to the Rust distribution in addition to a small `regexp_re` crate that provides a syntax extension for compiling regular expressions during the compilation of a Rust program.
+Add a `regexp` crate to the Rust distribution in addition to a small `regexp_macros` crate that provides a syntax extension for compiling regular expressions during the compilation of a Rust program.

 The implementation that supports this RFC is ready to receive